 Office 365 Single Sign-On (SSO) integration lets you to configure client application that uses Identity Provider (IDP), Directory - Okta, Ping, Azure Active Directory, ADFS for SSO authentication.
-Simply specifying, Identity Provider performs the identity verification and provides secure login access.
-Single sign-on configuration with Microsoft Office 365 is a huge advancement to how users sign in and use applications.
 With SSO being enabled users can use the same Office 365 username and password (credentials) to access multiple apps as they don’t need to remember different passwords for multiple apps.

 Along with SSO, Users requirement around advanced security for Office 365 helped us to introduce enhanced Office 365 Two-Factor Authentication solution.
 Office 365 2FA security makes it easier for users and organizations to safeguard and prevent themselves from security breaches.

 miniOrange offers free help through a consultation call with our System Engineers to Install or Setup Office 365 SSO solution in your environment with 30-day free trial.

 For this, you need to just send us an email at firstname.lastname@example.org to book a slot and we'll help you in no time.

 miniOrange Office 365 SAML integration supports the following features:

 - SP Initiated SSO Login: Users can access their Office 365 account via a URL or bookmark.
 They will automatically be redirected to the miniOrange portal for login.
 Once they've signed on, they'll be automatically redirected and logged into Office 365.

 - IdP Initiated SSO Login: Users need to login to the miniOrange first , and then click on the Office 365 icon on the applications dashboard to access Office 365.(If you have set up any more Identity Sources, you will log in to that platform).

 Connect with External Source of Users